Skip to main content

 • Track when Songtrust stops receiving payments for your works

-• Follow up with societies that haven't processed your updates
+• Follow up with societies that have not yet processed your updates

 The Re-Registration Process